Powder Flame Spray Process Overview

 Metal Coat Powder Flame Spray Equipment

-Gravity-fed devices have powder canisters or bottles mounted directly to, and on top of, the torch.
-Powder feed rate is controlled by a pinch valve that meters powder into the body of the torch, where it is aspirated by the gases flowing through the torch.
+In gravity-fed systems, the powder containers or bottles are positioned directly above and attached to the torch.
+The powder flow is regulated by a pinch valve, which meters the powder into the torch body, where it is drawn in by the gas stream passing through the torch.

-Carrier-gas-fed units use externally mounted powder feeders.
-Powder feeders use a carrier gas stream to transport the powder from the feeder through a hose to the spray torch.
-Carrier gases used for flame spray are commonly air or nitrogen.
+In contrast, carrier-gas-fed systems utilize externally positioned powder feeders.
+These feeders employ a stream of carrier gas to move the powder through a hose and into the spray torch.
+Common carrier gases used in flame spraying include air and nitrogen.

 Components of Powder Flame Spray System